Zipnx/toy-blockchainpy/README.md

 You could also add it permanently but imma leave that up to you

-Will add more stuff when i got time (TXs & UTXOs, maybe a proper chain)

 ## TODO:
 - [x] Transactions
 - [ ] Major cleanup and documentation of code